-- Optional: If you do indeed want to do this tutorial with a paintbrush, I highly recommend a Mack 6 Lettering Quill and some Tempera paint.
+- Optional: If you do indeed want to do this brush pen calligraphy tutorial with a paintbrush, I highly recommend a Mack 6 Lettering Quill and some Tempera paint.

 We're going to refine our lettering, so lots of tracing paper is necessary.
 Since we'll just be drawing letterforms, grab your favorite pencil, eraser, sharpener, etc. Anything you need to help you draw.

-Before we begin creating any letters, we need to understand the construction of brush-letterforms.
-In this section, you will learn about proper angles, speed, proportion, stroke endings, and much more.
+Before we begin creating any letters, we need to understand the construction of brush letterforms.
+In this section, you'll learn about proper angles, speed, proportion, stroke endings, and much more.

 Alright, let's get to it!

-Using the downloadable PDF I provided and your Tombow Brush-Pen or Copic Marker, let's begin by tracing over the thick brush strokes.
+Using the downloadable PDF I provided and your Tombow Brush Pen or Copic Marker, let's begin by tracing over the thick hand-lettering brush strokes.
 These strokes will help form every single one of your letterforms.
-They're generally going to be the downward strokes (when you bring the brush-pen downward and apply pressure).
+They're generally going to be the downward strokes (when you bring the brush pen downward and apply pressure).

-Notice with the thick strokes that towards the bottom of the stroke, the weight tapers and gets slightly thinner.
+Notice that, with the thick strokes, the weight tapers and gets slightly thinner towards the bottom of the stroke.
 Why is that?
 That tapering allows the connections of your letterforms not to get too heavy when joined with another stroke.